anupama-sinha/anupama-notes/ci_cd.md

 ## CD Build for Profiled Deployment
 * Step starts as soon as Docker Image published to Pipeline.
 It picks Docker Image and publishes to AKS
-* Create artifact in Pipeline Release job : Provide project name, source build pipeline for latest version
+* Create artifact in Pipeline Release job : Provide project name, source build pipeline for latest version.
+Enable the Continuous Deployment trigger
-* Create stage for Environment Deployment
+* Create stage for Environment Deployment with Enabled Artifact Filters pointing to CICD Job.
+Deployment tasks as below
+1. Replace Token(For build.buildid in deployment.yaml as Azure publishes common tag) : Mention Root Directory of CICD Job, Target as yaml files
+2. Kubectl(For kubectl apply -f configmap.yaml/secrets.yaml/deployment.yaml : Separate 3 tasks) : Mention Service Connection(Azure Resource Manager for linking dev & portal), Resource groups, AKS & Command as apply
 * Then it is saved & queued
 * Once job run succeeds, Docker Image is deployed in AKS